Learn what to do if you see a “Your QuickBooks subscription has lapsed” message.

 - Select QuickBooks Desktop from your products and services.

-- Update your payment information.
+- Select Edit next to your Payment Method.
+Update your payment info.
 When you’re done, select Save and Close.

 - Open QuickBooks Desktop.